polius/meteornext-docs/docs/guides/utils.md

 ### Full Clones

-This mode it's used to clone entirely a database with all their objects (tables, views, triggers, functions, procedures).
+This mode is used to clone entirely a database with all their objects (tables, views, triggers, functions, procedures).

 First choose the source server and database to be cloned.